-- a.
-The change of use of shop, pub, post office or other community facilities to residential uses will not be supported unless equivalent, or better, replacement provision for the facility to be lost is made elsewhere within the settlement boundary. - b.
+a.
+The change of use of shop, pub, post office or other community facilities to residential uses will not be supported unless equivalent or better provision for the facility to be lost is made elsewhere within the settlement boundary or it can be satisfactorily demonstrated that the facility is no longer required or is no longer viable;

+- b.
 Development proposals for new, expanded or improved retail, commercial and community facilities will be supported when: - i.
-They do not have a significant adverse impact on residential amenity; - ii.
+They do not have an adverse impact on residential amenity; - ii.
 They enhance the character of the immediate surrounding area and wider village; and - iii.
-They do not lead to traffic management problems.
+They provide safe and suitable access to the site for all people.
+Development proposals must ensure that any transport impacts of the scheme are identified and acceptable.
+Any measures needed to deal with the anticipated impacts must be implemented.